The WWF is run at a local level by the following offices...

-But according to analysis of Hong Kong’s Ecological Footprint, we will need 4.2 Earths if everyone adopts Hong Kong’s current lifestyle.
-Hong Kong’s Ecological Footprint is the second-worst in Asia and ranks 10thglobally.
+But according to analysis of Hong Kong’s Ecological Footprint, we will need 4.4 Earths if everyone adopts Hong Kong’s current lifestyle.
+Hong Kong’s Ecological Footprint is the third-worst in the Asia-Pacific region and ranks 14th globally.

 To avoid over-consumption of renewable natural resources, we need to start with changes in our daily behaviour.
 The choices we make can have a considerable impact on our future’s sustainability.
 Showing retailers and manufacturers that we want sustainable options will generate greater demand and lead to increased supply!